nshift/github-guidelines/README.md

 ### Colors

+It is better to use similar color styling accross categories for a consistent and stronger visual identification.
 Colors should be variants of Red-Orange-Green to provide a sense of state.
-It is better to use similar color styling accross categories for a stronger visual identification.
 Red being the ones that require the most attention.
 Green being the ones that require little attention.

 **Preferred:**